CaZual-T/CZT-Mega-Sync/README.md

 - Download & Install MegaCZT.
 - Run MegaCZT. *(As Administrator)*
 - Paste the shared folder link into the 'MEGA Folder URL' entry.
-- Click auto path (for RoN) or Manual Path.
+- Click "Auto Path" (currently only works for RoN) or Manual Path for other games/locations.
+  - It should automatically detect something similar to:<br>
+    `D:\Program Files (x86)\Steam\steamapps\common\Ready Or Not\ReadyOrNot\Content\Paks`
-- Click 'Install MEGA'
+- Click 'Install MEGA' (wait for it to complete)
 - Click 'Detect MEGA'
-- Delete existing mod folder within destination path if it exists.
+- Before continuing, delete the folder currently holding all of your mods:
+  - Exception: If it’s already named *mod.czt*, or you just dont have a mods folder to begin with, skip this step.
+  - For example, mod.io has its own folder ~ delete the one holding the mods from other sites (the tool creates a new folder)<br>
+     *- DO NOT DELETE mod.io if you see it.
+I was just using it as an example.*
-- Download.
+- Click Download.

-## How to use (sync folder client) (existing install)
+## How to use (sync folder client) (existing mod.czt install)
 - Run MegaCZT. *(As Administrator)*
 - Paste the shared folder link into MEGA Folder URL entry.<br>      *- OPTIONAL: only needed if the url changed.*
 - Click auto path (for RoN) or Manual Path.<br>      *- OPTIONAL: only needed if you intend to switch games/install location.*